Travel Physical Therapist Assistant Jobs

 - Testing: Certifications, online training, and workplace safety exams

-According to the U.S. Bureau of Labor Statistics, the median annual wage for physical therapist assistants is $59,770.
-However, salaries can vary widely based on factors like years of experience, area of specialization, geographical location, and type of employer
+According to the U.S. Bureau of Labor Statistics, the average physical therapist assistant salary is $59,770.
+However, the average annual salary can vary widely based on factors like years of experience, area of specialization, geographical location, and type of employer.

-PTAs provide care for people in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.
+Traveling PTAs provide care for people in a variety of settings, including hospitals, physical therapy clinics, private practices, outpatient clinics, home health agencies, skilled nursing facility, schools, sports and fitness facilities, work settings, and nursing homes.

-In the United States, typical travel therapy positions for physical therapists last 13 weeks, but anything between 8 and 26 weeks is common.
+In the United States, typical assignments for travel physical therapy assistants last 13 weeks, but anything between 8 and 26 weeks is common.
 Medical facilities often offer to renew your contract, too, which is called an extension.
 Extension offers are usually made in the last 3 to 5 weeks of your travel assignment, but if you’re interested in staying on longer, you should reach out to your healthcare staffing recruiter.

-Fusion offers three Medical plans to choose from, one PPO plan and two High Deductible Plans, as well as Dental, Vision, Basic Life, and Short-Term Disability.
+Fusion offers amazing benefits including three Medical plans to choose from, one PPO plan and two High Deductible Plans, as well as additional benefits like Dental, Vision, Basic Life, and Short-Term Disability.
 If traveling to the state of Hawaii, Hawaii has its own mandated coverage and you will be offered that coverage at that time.
-If you were previously on the BCBS Nebraska Medical coverage and/or the Ameritas Dental and Vision, this coverage will be terminated when moving to Hawaii for an assignment.
+If you were previously on the BCBS Nebraska Medical coverage and/or the Ameritas Dental and Vision, this coverage will be terminated when moving to Hawaii for a traveling physical therapist assistant assignment.